-Staff Analysis: The utility's customer base consists of 167 mobile homes and a RV Park which contains 171 rental lots, a bathhouse, recreation hall and laundry facility.
+The utility's customer base consists of 167 mobile homes and a RV Park which contains 171 rental lots, a bathhouse, recreation hall and laundry facility.
 The 167 mobile homes are individually metered with 5/8" x 3/4" meters and receive water from the Okeechobee Utility Authority.
 The RV Park receives water from a 2" master meter for its 171 rental lots.
 The bathhouse, recreation hall and laundry facility receive water from private wells.
-The utility's current rate structure is a flat rate structure and was originally approved by the Commission in 2005 under grandfather provisions.
-The customers pay \$28 per month.
-As discussed in Issue No. 5, the related party general service customers are not being charged for wastewater service.
+The utility's current rate structure is a flat rate structure and was originally approved by this Commission in 2005 under grandfather provisions.
+The residential customers pay \$28 per month.
+As discussed earlier in this Order, the related party general service customers are not being charged for wastewater service.

-In its Staff Report, staff preliminarily recommended the continuation of the utility's flat rate structure.
-However, after the customer meeting, staff determined that the flat rate structure would be discriminatory.
+In its Staff Report, our staff preliminarily recommended the continuation of the utility's flat rate structure.
+However, after the customer meeting, our staff determined that the flat rate structure would be discriminatory.
 The mobile home residents believe it is unfair for the RV Park's rate to be based on eight ERCs when there are 171 rental lots behind the meter.
 The customers believe they are and would continue to subsidize the RV Park.
-Staff agrees and believes a continuation of the flat rate structure would result in the mobile home residents subsidizing the RV Park.
+We agree and find that a continuation of the flat rate structure would result in the mobile home residents subsidizing the RV Park.

 Pursuant to Rule 25-30.437(6), F.A.C., in proposing rates, the utility shall use the base facility and usage charge rate structure, unless an alternative rate structure is adequately supported.
-It has been Commission practice to convert to base facility and gallonage charge rate structure (BFC rate structure), whenever possible, to promote state conservation goals and to eliminate subsidization of those who use excessive amounts of water by those who do not.
-Staff believes it is appropriate to design a BFC rate structure for the utility.
-Therefore, a mobile home resident outside the RV Park would pay only for actual usage.
-In order to bill its customers based on actual usage, the OUA has agreed, for a fee of \$30, to provide Vantage the monthly usage data for the 167 customers outside the RV Park.

-Based on the above, staff is recommending the utility's flat structure be converted to a base facility and gallonage charge rate structure.
+It has been our practice to convert to the base facility and gallonage charge rate structure (BFC rate structure), whenever possible, to promote state conservation goals and to eliminate subsidization of those who use excessive amounts of water by those who do not, and we find it is appropriate to do so here.
+By changing to this type of rate structure, a mobile home resident outside the RV Park would pay only for actual usage.
+In order to bill its customers based on actual usage, the OUA has agreed, for a fee of \$30 per month, to provide Vantage the monthly usage data for the 167 customers outside the RV Park.
+Based on the above, we find the utility's flat rate structure shall be converted to a base facility and gallonage charge rate structure.